Helpline 1800 18 7263

+Visit the centrelink website or call 132 717 to find out about payments available for carers and people with disabilities.
 Most Centrelink ofﬁces have specialist Disability Ofﬁcers.
 Talk to them about what the entitlements are for you as well as the person who has a mental illness.

 Besides any personal income and social security payments like the Disability Support Pension and Rent Support, check what other ﬁnancial help is available.
 It’s sometimes possible to get one-off loans or grants from Centrelink for speciﬁc purposes – ask the Centrelink Disability Support Ofﬁcer.

-If there are concerns about mismanaging money when the person is unwell, they can sign a simple legal document giving a trusted person ‘enduring ﬁnancial power of attorney’.
+If there are concerns about mismanaging money when the person is unwell, they can sign a simple legal document giving a trusted person ‘enduring power of attorney’.

 This means they can handle their own money as usual, but if they become ill the person with power of attorney can manage things.
 Discuss this with the person you care for.
 Ask an understanding solicitor to draw up the document.
 (A letter from the person’s psychiatrist conﬁrming they are mentally well at the time of signing will help this process.)